 Therese and Isabelle (1968)

-Année de sortie : 1968
+Année de sortie: 1968

-Pays : France, Germany, Netherlands, United States of America
+Nation: France, Germany, Netherlands, United States

-Réalisateur : Radley Metzger
+Réalisateur: Radley Metzger

-Scénariste : Jesse Vogel, Violette Leduc
+Writer: Jesse Vogel, Violette Leduc

 Production & Genre

-Sociétés : Amsterdam Film Corporation, Audubon Films, Berolina-Film, Radley Metzger Production
+Sociétés: Amsterdam Film Corporation, Audubon Films, Berolina-Film, Radley Metzger Production

-Genre : Drama, Erotic Film, Romance
+Genre: Drama, Erotic Film, Romance

 Récompenses & Similaires